mbainrot/radio_operator_assistant/README.md

 - Automated backing up of data to a directory (thus allowing automatic DFS/NFS backup)
 - HTTP Push to a web server of your choice

+Core Requirements:
+- Must be cross platform
+- Must have low CPU impact where possible

 Depends:
 - Perl